What is CNC Programming? A Beginner’s Guide

 - Simulation software: The simulator software reads the g codes and simulates the job, helping to show up any issues that could affect the success of the job, before you waste the material or damage your CNC in the real operation.
 With this feedback, you can make changes to ensure everything goes smoothly.

 Which Industries use CNC Programmers?

 Almost everything that is manufactured is related in some way to CNC programming.

 For example, in the automotive industry, CNC programmers instructed the CNC machine to cut and drill the car frame components.
 A CNC machine also produced the gears in the transmission.
 Every piece of plastic was extruded or pressed into a mold that was machined.

 CNC Programmer Career Outlook

 CNC programmers are in high demand.
 They are needed in every facet of Industry and it’s not a very popular career path.
-You can find some useful statistics here.
-In my experience, an experienced CNC programmer, machinist, or machine tool operator is worth their weight in gold.
+You can find some useful statistics here, and at CNCSourced we also publish our own updated list of CNC industry statistics.

 Machine Tool Operator